fagga/morningtea/README.md

 newlines/tabs/spaces wherever you want, except inside the URL and in the date pattern.
 Spaces in URLs can be replaced by `+` or `%20`.
 Everything that doesn't fit into this pattern is ignored.

-### Bugs and Features

-Please drop me a message if you encounter bugs or miss a feature.
-You can find my email address [here](http://github.com/fagga).